Design and Sensitivity of the Radio Neutrino Observatory in Greenland (RNO-G): Science case and design requirements

 The radio signal itself is a broad-band bipolar pulse with $\sim$ns-duration.
 Coherence is given over all frequencies (typically tens of MHz to tens of GHz) close to the Cherenkov angle, where the signal is strongest as the emission at all frequencies arrives in phase.
 Coherence is lost off the Cherenkov angle first at high frequencies, so that the Cherenkov ring is rather narrow at high frequencies and broader at low frequencies.
 A discussion of a variety of models for the radio emission of neutrinos can be found in \cite{NuRadioMC}, they range from simplified parameterized models in the frequency domain to more advanced semi-analytical time-domain models.
 In Fig.~\ref{fig:askaryan_pulses} we show typical pulses and their frequency spectra derived from \cite{ARZ}, for an illustration of the variety and the behavior.

 The energy threshold for a neutrino detection is significantly higher in radio than for optical instruments \cite{rice03}.
 Depending on the exact instrumental parameters, the pulse amplitude at a distance of \SI{100}{m} reaches the level of the typical thermal noise in low-noise radio receivers at approximately \SI{1}{PeV}.
 Although the energy per radio photon is significantly smaller than for optical photons, signal coherence compensates as the charge imbalance grows.
 As a coherent effect, the amplitude scales linearly with the number of excess electrons, which itself is linear in shower energy \cite{ZHS:1960, Saltzberg:2000bk}.
+However, it should be noted that the detected signal amplitude scales with $\frac{1}{r}$, with $r$ being the distance to the neutrino interaction vertex.

-At the same observer distance, the detected signal amplitudes linearly as function of energy.
+At the same observer distance $r$, the detected signal amplitudes linearly as function of energy.
 This has been confirmed in air showers since the attenuation in air is negligible \cite{Aab:2016eeq}.
 The situation is different for instrumentation deployed in-ice.
 The kilometer-scale attenuation length in ice \cite{barrella,besson,ara_performance,avva1,Barwick05}, determines the range to an observable neutrino interaction, and, therefore, the detector effective volume.
 The attenuation length decreases with increasing temperature, which favors cold and thick ice for deployment.

 Naturally occurring ice follows a depth-dependent density profile with a gradient, from fresh snow to solid ice, resulting in a varying light velocity with depth, and therefore non-rectilinear ray trajectories.
 In a medium with a refractive index gradient, radio signals are bent towards the denser medium, producing bent trajectories and a limited field of view for detectors in or close to the near-surface firn layer.
 These bent trajectories complicate the reconstruction, particularly when there are uncertainties in the ice properties.
 The simplest ansatz assumes a smooth ice density gradient.
 Calculations demonstrate that anisotropies in the firn (or below) may support unexpected horizontal propagation, as borne out by experimental data \cite{Deaconu:2018bkf,Barwick:2018rsp}.
 A radio detector should therefore preferably be built at a site with a small firn layer and otherwise smooth and homogeneous ice.